MUL.APIN: Function of the text

-MUL.APIN is considered as earliest known compendium of astronomical knowledge.
-The compiled lists and texts might have different origin in Mesopotamia.
+MUL.APIN is considered the earliest known compendium of astronomical knowledge.
+The compiled lists and texts might have different origins in Mesopotamia.

-Lists 2, 3 and 4 on Tablet 1 seem to originate from different traditions in making the calendar: List 2 starts with the rising of the constellation of the Arrow (stars around Sirius) while in List 4 all rising dates refer to the rising of ŠU.PA (stars in the vicinity of Arcturus).
+Lists 2, 3, and 4 on Tablet 1 seem to originate from different traditions in making the calendar: List 2 starts with the rising of the constellation of the Arrow (stars around Sirius) while in List 4 all rising dates refer to the rising of ŠU.PA (stars in the vicinity of Arcturus).
 These two bright stars have both been used to determine the calendar.
-The two lists in MUL.APIN perfectly map on each other although real observations have error bars of ~5 days.
-This suggests that the data had been made fitting or had been read from a globe (if it existed which has no archaeological proof but is an appropriate hypothesis and is highly likely after the 4th century BCE when it is proven in Greece).
-There is no guarantee that a Babylonian globe really existed but for today, the best visualisation of the Babylonian uranology is the full-sky map or celestial globe.
+The two lists in MUL.APIN perfectly map onto each other although real observations have error bars of ~5 days.
+This suggests that the data had been made to fit or had been read from a globe (if it existed which has no archaeological proof but is an appropriate hypothesis and is highly likely after the 4th century BCE when it is proven in Greece).
+There is no evidence that a Babylonian globe really existed, however, the best visualisation of the Babylonian astronomy is the full-sky map or celestial globe.

 The data in MUL.APIN represents no observable time units.
 The "days" and "months" in MUL.APIN are ideal days and months, i.e. fraction of the sidereal year that are obtained by dividing the lengths of a lunar months by 30 or the number of real days per year by 360 – depending on the context.
 The "year circle" on the celestial globe is the celestial equator.
 Dividing the celestial equator by 360, we obtain the degrees of right ascension (°RA) equaling the Babylonian unit 1 UŠ (one span) or one ideal day. a group of 30 ideal days of this type forms one ideal month.
 Thus, we can visualise the ideal months on the celestial map at the celestial equator.

 According to these schemes, the dates of heliacal risings in settings in MUL.APIN are given as ideal dates: A statement like "ŠU.PA rises on the 15th of month Ululu (6th month)" would mean "rises at the (15+6*30) degree right ascension" (195°RA).

 Uranography

-On the first tablet, texts and data are – at least for us – sufficient to reconstruct the Babylonian celestial globe: List 5 reports the path of the moon that later became the zodiac.
+On the first tablet, texts and data are – at least for us – sufficient to reconstruct the Babylonian celestial globe: List 6 reports the path of the moon that later became the zodiac.
 With lists 2 to 5, there are constellations given at certain °RA, e.g. for a particular ideal day constellation1 is rising (heliacally: List 2), constellation2 is setting simultaneously (List 3), constellation3 is at a given degree below the east horizon (rising as next one: List 4) and constellation4 is ziqpu (culminating: List5).